Free Consultations – Call Now! (205) 564-9005

 This is accomplished by presenting extensive evidence, which may include multiple photographs (and hopefully video footage) of the incident, eyewitness accounts from others who saw what happened, medical records documenting the extent of the physical injuries, etc. It is also imperative to present a persuasive argument to the court to convince them (based on the facts and evidence) that the officer’s actions violated the law.

-Speak to a Strong Alabama Police Brutality Attorney
+Speak to a Strong Police Brutality Attorney in Birmingham

 When law enforcement officers engage in police misconduct, it is a major betrayal of the trust we as a society place in them.
 Attorney Kira Founteneau is committed to aggressively pursuing justice for those who have been victims of police brutality and misconduct.
-For a free consultation with attorney Founteneau, contact our office today at 205-564-9005.
+For a free consultation with attorney Founteneau, contact our office today at 205-564-9005 or by filling out our contact form

 If you feel your rights have been violated, schedule a free consultation with us.